steveberardi/starplot/docs/installation.md

 Starplot is available on [PyPI](https://pypi.org/project/starplot/), but it's basically just a thin layer on top of Matplotlib, Skyfield, Cartopy, and others.
 So, before installing Starplot you'll need a few dependencies.
 Below are instructions for installing on macOS and Linux.

+!!! tip "Docker Base Image Available"

+    Installing the base dependencies for Starplot can take awhile (10+ minutes), so I've created a base Docker image that has some of these dependencies compiled already which saves a lot of time.
+The image is available on [Docker Hub](https://hub.docker.com/r/sberardi/starplot-base).

 ## Required Dependencies

 - GEOS